PointCaM: Cut-and-Mix for Open-Set Point Cloud Learning

-\textbf{{Performance drop.}} {We conduct an experiment to investigate the cause of the performance drop, and the results are presented in Tab.~11.
-From the table, we observed that the open-set performance basically follows a similar trend to the closed-set performance.
-For instance, when AUROC drops significantly from $86.4\%$ to $84.3\%$, the classification accuracy decreases by $0.5\%$ from $97.7\%$ to $97.2\%$.
-We also test more values of the augmentation ratio hyperparameter within a range of $0.01$ to $0.2$ and find that an increase in AUROC leads to slightly lower closed-set classification accuracy.
-Similar phenomena have been observed in prior studies \cite{chen2021adversarial, cen2022open}.
-We hypothesize that as the model's ability to distinguish unknown samples improves (indicated by an increase in AUROC), it becomes more cautious and makes more conservative decisions, \emph{i.e.}, misclassifying some known samples as unknown ones.
-This hypothesis is further supported by the visualization in Fig~4, where a more distinct separation between known and unknown samples leads to lower confidence scores for the known samples.
-Additionally, in this case, the FPR (95\% TPR) and Detection Error exhibit a similar trend to the classification accuracy.}
+The performance drops in known classes are found in the above tales, although the open-set performances are enhanced.
+Similar phenomena have been observed in prior studies~\cite{chen2021adversarial, cen2022open, li2023open, deng2025novel}.
+In~\cite{li2023open}, the mIoU of the proposed method drops from $58.0\%$ to $57.3\%$ compared to the baseline.
+The mIoU of the proposed method in \cite{deng2025novel} is lower than that of the SOTA methods by $0.3\%$ to $0.8\%$.
+We conduct an experiment to investigate the cause of the performance drop, and the results are presented in Tab.~~\ref{table:drop}.
+From the above tables, we observe that the open-set performance basically follows a similar trend to the closed-set performance.
+For instance, when AUROC drops from $86.4\%$ to $84.3\%$, the classification accuracy decreases by $0.5\%$ from $97.7\%$ to $97.2\%$.
+We also test a wider range of values for the augmentation ratio hyperparameter, from $0.01$ to $0.2$, and find that an increase in AUROC results in slightly lower closed-set classification accuracy.
+Additionally, in this case, the FPR (95\% TPR) and Detection Error exhibit a similar trend to the classification accuracy.
+We infer that as the model's ability to distinguish unknown samples improves (indicated by an increase in AUROC), it becomes more cautious and makes more conservative decisions, \ie, misclassifying some known samples as unknown ones.
+This hypothesis is somewhat supported by the visualization in Fig.~\ref{fig:distribution}, where a more distinct separation between known and unknown samples results in lower confidence scores for the known samples.
+Based on the discussion above, achieving a trade-off performance on both known and unknown data could be a research direction in the open-set problem towards practical applications.